rudrakabir/voice-memos-exporter/README.md

 Made with ❤️

-If you find this extension useful, consider supporting me:
+If you find this app useful, consider supporting me:
 ☕ [Buy Me a Coffee](https://www.buymeacoffee.com/rudrakabir)